Azure/iot-edge-opc-proxy/api/csharp/samples/simple/tcp/readme.md

 Once installed, start the ```proxyd``` host sample, then run the ```simple``` sample.

-The sample accepts a host name, or defaults to the host name of the machine it is running on.
-Though not recommended, if you run the proxyd sample on a different machine than the one you installed the services on, then a inbound firewall rule needs to be added for ports 7, 13, 17, and 19.
+The sample defaults to connecting to the host name of the machine it is running on.